gabrielhalus/gabrielhalus/README.md

 ## 🌱 About Me

-- 🔭 I’m currently working on a [Headless CMS Service](https://github.com/gabrielhalus/headless-cms)
+- 🔭 I’m currently working on a [Collaborative Pomodoro App](https://github.com/gabrielhalus/trekha-client)
 - 👯 Looking to collaborate on any intresting project
 - 📫 How to reach me: [@gabrielhalus](https://instagram.com/gabrielhalus) on Instagram